danmbrown/city-of-whispers/Playbooks/Clamor.md

 - Ill-Equipped
 - Infested

 When you conduct an experiment or do research or build something in your laboratory, **write a belief** about your work and roll +Aspects (lower is better).
-On a hit, the belief is, in fact, not true.
+On a hit, the belief is challenged -- mark it.
 On 10+, pick a consequence.

 You may spend 2 Assets to remove one aspect from the laboratory.